-Students may be identified as eligible for the gifted program through the data-gathering process or by scoring 130 on an individually administered intelligence test.
+Students may be identified as eligible for the gifted program through multiple pathways as noted in Policy 6300.
 Parents who think their child may be a candidate for the gifted program may notify the school building facilitator or principal.

 DEPARTMENT OF EARLY CHILDHOOD (402) 436-1995